V4Fire/Client/src/components/form/b-select/README.md

 #### unselectValue

-Removes selection from an item by the specified value.
-If the component is switched to the `multiple` mode, the method can take a `Set` object to unset multiple items.
+Removes the selection from an item with the specified value.
+If the component is in `multiple` mode, this method can accept an `Iterable` to unselect multiple items.

 ```typescript
 class Test extends iData {